-Please note: This article was first published in 2017 and updated with the pertinent information for this year.
+Please note: This article was first published in 2017 and updated with the pertinent information for the year of 2021.

 What is CNY?